Free Shipping on all orders over $5 in the U.S.

 Hair Follicle Test

-Does CBD Appear on A 10-Panel Drug Screen?
+Does CBD Show Up On A 10-Panel Drug Screen?

 The short answer is it depends.
-The standard 10-panel drug screen test for the following: cocaine, Marijuana (high THC levels), PCP, amphetamines, opiates, benzodiazepines, barbiturates, methadone, and more illegal drugs.
+The standard 10-panel drug screen test for the following: Amphetamines, Cocaine, Marijuana (THC), Opiates, Phencyclidine (PCP), Barbiturates, Benzodiazepines, Methadone, Propoxyphene, Oxycodone, and more illegal drugs.

 Understanding CBD Drug Tests Results

-Understanding CBD drug test results requires knowledge of the testing methods, cutoff levels, and potential for false positives or false negatives.
-Drug tests have specific thresholds, known as cutoff levels, which determine whether a substance is detected or not.
+Understanding CBD drug test results requires knowledge of the testing methods, cutoff levels, and potential for false positives or negatives.
+Drug tests have specific thresholds, known as cutoff levels, determining whether a substance is detected.

 Drug Testing Results